Authors: Jerome C. Wegley and Jeffery D. Scibetta

 Defining Alimony/Support Rights (in the event of divorce).
 Similarly, the parties can by agreement define or limit their respective rights and obligations to spousal support (alimony) in the event of divorce.
 So, for example, an agreement might delineate how much is owed, for what period of time shall any obligation continue, etc. By way of contrast, child support obligations cannot be contractually waived or limited.

 Defining Spousal Intestacy/Elective Share Rights (at death).
 As noted earlier, if a deceased individual is survived by a spouse, then the surviving spouse has certain rights to the decedent’s assets at death.
 If the decedent dies without a Will, then the spouse is entitled to a share of the decedent’s intestate estate.
 Similarly, even if the decedent executed a Will that makes no provision for the new spouse, the surviving spouse is nevertheless entitled, by statute, to a share of the decedent’s assets.
 However, such rights can also be altered, limited or waived by agreement.
-So, if an individual in a second marriage wants to leave assets to children from the previous marriage, then he/she will also often want to limit his/her spouse’s intestate and/or elective share rights to those assets by so providing in a written agreement prior to entering into the marriage.
+So, if an individual in a second marriage wants to leave assets to children from the previous marriage, then they will also often want to limit their spouse’s intestate and/or elective share rights to those assets by so providing in a written agreement prior to entering into the marriage.

 Will & Trust Provisions